dsebastien/softwareArchitectureNotes/event-driven.md

   * a saga is a state machine driven forward by incoming events \(which may come from different aggregates\)
     * some states will have side-effects \(e.g., sending commands, talking to external Web Services, sending e-mails, ...\)
   * sagas are doing things that individual aggregates can't do
+  * sagas are strategies to handle long-running business transactions without using distributed transactions
+    * useful for example for coordination/communication between multiple aggregates

 ## High level approaches